CBGB: Aftermath

 After closing, the old CBGB venue remained open as CBGB Fashions—retail store, wholesale department, and an online store—until October 31, 2006.
 CBGB Fashions moved to 19–23 St. Mark's Place on November 1, and closed nearly two years later in summer 2008.

 Hilly Kristal died from complications of lung cancer on August 28, 2007.
 In early October, Kristal's family and friends hosted a private memorial service in the nearby YMCA.
 Soon, there was a public memorial, contributed to by CBGB onetime staff and by others.

 Kristal's ex-wife Karen Kristal and his daughter, Lisa Kristal Burgman, battled legally over the purported $3 million CBGB estate, and settled in June 2009 with Burgman receiving most of the money left after payment of creditors and estate taxes.
 In 2011, a group of unknown investors bought the remaining CBGB assets, including the associated intellectual property and original interior.
 The location is now occupied by John Varvatos fashions.

-In December 2015, various news outlets reported on a rebranded CBGB "reopening" at Newark International Airport - as CBGB L.A.B.
-(Lounge and Bar) by New York Chef chef Harold Moore; which had opened as of the end of December 2015.
+In December 2015, various news outlets reported on a rebranded CBGB "reopening" at Newark International Airport as CBGB L.A.B.
+(Lounge and Bar) by New York chef Harold Moore, which had opened as of the end of December 2015.

 Venue

 By late 2007, fashion designer John Varvatos planned to open a store in CBGB's former space, 315 Bowery, but to tastefully trail CBGB's legacy rock and roll stickers on the walls, and much of the graffiti at the toilets was preserved, as were some playbills, found behind a wall, from shows at the club's 10th anniversary in 1983.
 The store opened in April 2008.

 In 2008, a SoHo art gallery dedicated to music photography, the Morrison Hotel, opened a second location in the onetime CBGB Gallery at 313 Bowery, but the Morrison Hotel gallery closed in 2011.
 The space was then occupied by a surf-oriented Patagonia store until late 2021.

 Called the "Extra Place", the alley behind the building became a pedestrian mall.
-The Dead Boys' Cheetah Chrome rued, "All of Manhattan has lost its soul to money lords", yet reflected, "If that alley could talk, it's seen it all".
+Dead Boys' Cheetah Chrome rued, "All of Manhattan has lost its soul to money lords", yet reflected, "If that alley could talk, it's seen it all".
 CBGB's nomination as a landmark drew an explanation:

-Today visitors can see etched into the cement at the entrance to the clothing store, the name of the music venue and the date it was founded "CBGB '73".
-People often stop and take pictures of the inscription as well as the facade of the store.